OriJari/TFG/README.md

 # TFG - KUDO
 KUDO has been developed as a final grade's project.

-Kudo is for recognition and scanning, services, technologies and vulnerabilities, automated.
+Kudo is a script that automates the recognition and scanning of services, technologies and vulnerabilities.

 Is a Script that collects different information gathering tools in the phase of recognizing and scanning a pentest.
 Generate an xlsx file with all the information found.

+(only tested for kali linux)

 ## How to isntall
 You must have installed Python 3 (recomended 3.12) then execute the following comands: